vwkd/sdrawkcab/examples/fib.md

   }
   _
   {
-    :: ! n to has in cache
+    ife ! n to has in cache
     {
       (n - 1, cache) to fib + (n - 2, cache) to fib to add in cache }